 The Department of Housing and Residential Education (DHRE) at California State University San Bernardino (CSUSB) values the diversity of its students, staff, and faculty and takes all efforts to promote dignity, respect, and inclusion among all residents.
 DHRE acts in concert with federal and state law, as well as California State University (CSU) and CSUSB policies and practices.
 Under CSU policy, no student on the basis of gender may be excluded from participation in or denied the benefits of any CSU program or activity, and all students have the right to participate free from discrimination, harassment and retaliation.
 Additionally, gender is defined as inclusive of one's gender identity and gender-related appearance and behavior regardless of assigned sex at birth.
 Within this framework, DHRE seeks to meet the needs of students of all gender identities/expressions in the best way possible.
 This includes addressing students' needs regarding accommodations and harassment complaints.

 Residents seeking Gender Inclusive Housing should indicate their interest on the housing application and respond to the supplemental question.
 DHRE will not ask for any more information than is required to meet students’ housing needs and all information is confidential and protected by FERPA.
 Any student wishing to move into Gender Inclusive Housing after the application process is complete or during the academic year should contact the Housing Assignments Analyst, Monica Braceros, at MBraceros@csusb.edu or 909.537.4157.

-Gender Inclusive Housing is available in all residential Villages.
+Gender Inclusive Housing is available in Coyote Village, Arrowhead Village, and University Village.
 All residents, regardless of housing type assignment, must adhere to common standards of civility and respect regarding diverse gender identities/expressions.

 Name Change Requests

 If your name has changed, documentation of your name change is required.
 Please make a copy of your documentation and send it with a name change request form.
 Acceptable documentation includes a birth certificate, marriage license, driver's license, California ID.
 International students cannot make a change until it is reflected on their Visa/Permit.
 Complete the Name Change Request form and submit it to the Registrar's Office (UH-171).
-Questions regarding this process should be forwarded to the Registrar's Office at 909.537.5200.
+Questions regarding this process should be directed to the Registrar's Office at 909.537.5200.